simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 ## The simpl-modelservice Profiling Functionality

-The `ProfileCase` class is used in the game's model service to create profile tasks:
+The `ProfileCase` class is used in the game's model service to create profiling tasks:

 ```python
 class ProfileCase(unittest.TestCase):